Cause and Effect Essay Guide

 Final Tips on Writing Cause and Effect Essays

-Below are practical tips to help you write a good cause-and-effect essay from the ground up.
+Below are practical tips to help you write a good cause and effect essay from the ground up.
 Consider using them to write a well-organized and coherent essay promptly.

 1. When writing about one effect and many causes, keep in mind that the first cause is the main, and the rest are contributory.